presented by Oxford Financial

 Choreographer

 Nicholas is co-founder and Associate Artistic Director of Kenyettá Dance Company.
-Credits include Excerpts of Dreams, Signs of the Times, Speaking without Words, Groundwork Suites, Black Dance Matters, Black Box Theory, Sincerely Love, and Summer Solstice for Kenyettá Dance Company; The Color Purple and Ragtime at Booth Tarkington Civic Theatre; and America the Modern, Love Is, Mad for Musicals, Super Soul, and Ray & Ella for Dance Kaleidoscope; A Christmas Carol (2022) and The Reclamation if Madison Hemings at IRT.
-This is his sixth year teaching at Shortridge High School as the Director of the MYP/CP/DP Dance Program.
+Credits include Excerpts of Dreams, Signs of the Times, Speaking without Words, Groundwork Suites, Black Dance Matters, Black Box Theory, Sincerely Love, and Summer Solstice and Stories for Kenyettá Dance Company; The Color Purple and Ragtime at Booth Tarkington Civic Theatre; America the Modern, Love Is, Mad for Musicals, Super Soul, and Ray & Ella for Dance Kaleidoscope; and A Christmas Carol (2022-2024) and The Reclamation of Madison Hemings at IRT.
+Most recently The Color Purple for KaidyDid Productions and Freaky Friday for North Central High school.
+This is Nicholas's eighth-year teaching at Shortridge High School as the Director of the MYP/CP/DP Dance Program.

 Richard J Roberts